 Seminars are held Tuesdays and Thursdays in POB 6.304 from 3:30-5:00 pm, unless otherwise noted.
 Speakers include scientists, researchers, visiting scholars, potential faculty, and ICES/UT Faculty or staff.
 Everyone is welcome to attend.
 Refreshments are served at 3:15 pm.

-ICES Seminar - CCS Series
+ICES Seminar - Center for Cardiovascular Simulation

 Hosted by Michael Sacks